Sequential Non-Bayesian Persuasion: Introduction

+Another closely related paper is \citet{levy2022persuasion}, in which the receiver suffers from correlation neglect when obtaining multiple signals.
+The main result shows that the sender can take advantage of this bias to obtain any state-contingent posterior distribution.
+In contrast, a sender interacting with a biased receiver as defined in this paper has limited persuasion power even with an arbitrarily long sequence of experiments.
+See the discussion in Section \ref{sec-discussion} for a proof of this claim, as well as for more on the relation between the biases considered in this paper and correlation neglect.

-This paper is at the intersection of two strands of the BP literature.
-The first consists of models that introduce frictions to the receiver's interpretation and processing of information.
-As already mentioned above, our work builds on the results in \cite{de2022non}, which studies the static BP problem with a receiver that systematically distorts beliefs.
-Perhaps the closest work to ours is \cite{levy2022persuasion} who consider a receiver that suffers from correlation neglect when obtaining multiple signals; the paper shows that the sender can take advantage of this bias and obtain any state-contingent posterior distribution by sending sufficiently many signals.
-In contrast, a sender interacting with a conservative Bayesian has limited persuasion power even with arbitrarily long sequence of experiments.
-In \cite{augias2020persuading} the receiver is a wishful thinker that biases their belief (at a cost) whenever this increases their expected utility. \cite{galperti2019persuasion} studies the BP problem with a receiver that ex-ante assigns zero probability to some states and updates in a non-Bayesian manner upon observing unexpected news.
-In \cite{eliaz2021persuasion} the sender adds ambiguity to their message and as a result the receiver fail to properly apply Bayes rule.
-Finally, \cite{bloedel2018persuasion}, \cite{wei2021persuasion}, and \cite{dall2024persuading} assume that the receiver is rationally inattentive and incurs a cost for processing the signal sent by the sender.
-We note that all these papers consider a single period of information transmission, while our focus is on the potential benefits of sequential persuasion with non-Bayesian updating.
+More broadly, this paper is related to papers that introduce frictions to the receiver's interpretation and processing of information.
+As already discussed above, our work builds on the results in \cite{de2022non}.
+In \cite{augias2020persuading} the receiver is a wishful thinker who biases their belief (at a cost) whenever this increases their expected utility. \cite{galperti2019persuasion} studies a BP problem with a receiver that ex ante assigns zero probability to some states and updates in a non-Bayesian manner upon observing unexpected news.
+In \cite{eliaz2021persuasion} the sender adds ambiguity to their message and as a result the receiver fails to properly apply Bayes rule.
+Finally, \cite{bloedel2018persuasion}, \cite{wei2021persuasion}, and \cite{dall2024persuading} assume that the receiver is rationally inattentive and incurs a cost when processing the signal.
+All these papers consider static persuasion, while our focus is on the potential benefits of sequential information provision under non-Bayesian updating.